 Página de introducción en español.

 Q-vole.
-I am a family oriented lowriding educator, multi-media producer, Latinamericanist communication scholar, and politically active Chicano from SoCal.
-In 2016 I completed a Ph.D. in Communication from UCSD.
+I am a family oriented lowriding educator, multi-media producer, Latinamericanist communication scholar, and politically active Chicano.
 My doctoral training provided me with a strong background in critical theories of the media and expertise in multiple quantitative and qualitative research methods.
 My work is interdisciplinary: it involves political communication, Latin American studies, Human Rights discourse and memory, mediatization theory, international media systems, cultural identity, sociocultural theory, critical pedagogy, educational technologies, and Chicana/o studies.
-My current projects focus on mediated political communication and political culture, as well as how sociocultural theories of learning can inform the design of sociotechnical systems for secondary education.
+My current projects focus on mediated communication and political culture, as well as how sociocultural theories of learning can inform the design of technical systems that support secondary education.

-I have been a community organizer for over 25 years, and served in positions of leadership in numerous community organizations.
-A good part of my community work has involved media production – I have worked as an editor to multiple newspapers, independently published two non-academic books, produced dozens of pamphlets and booklets, hundreds of flyers, developed numerous websites, and several short video documentaries.
+I am also a community organizer, having both founded and served in positions of leadership within numerous organizations during the last 30 years.
+A good part of my community work has involved media production – I have been an editor for multiple newspapers, independently published several non-academic books, produced dozens of pamphlets, booklets, and several short video documentaries, developed numerous websites, and directed multiple social media campaigns.